SiphuLangeni/Code100Bot/README.md

 * access token secret

 ## Customizing the hashtags
+In the code100bot.py file:
+* Pass a list of search terms and/or hashtage to the `hashtags_list`
-Pass your selection of keywords and/or hashtage to the `keyword_list` in the code100bot.py file.
+* Pass a list of additional keywords to filter the stream to the `keywords`

 ## Supporting files
 Three additional files must be created to deploy to Heroku.
-* requirements.txt: text file that lists Tweepy and all its dependencies with the .
+* requirements.txt: dependencies needed to run the app
-* runtime.txt file: instructs Heroku the Python version used
+* runtime.txt file: Python version
-* Procfile: tells the bot what to do with the code
+* Procfile: declares process types that describe how app will run

 ## Create a new Heroku app